 Daily Scrum benefits and purpose

-The Daily Scrum is used to keep the team focused on the Sprint Goal and reduce the need for other ad-hoc gatherings that damage the focus of developers.
+The Daily Scrum is used to inspect progress towards achieving the Sprint Goal and reduce the need for other ad-hoc gatherings that damage the focus of developers.

 The goal of the meeting is to create clarity on the day’s work, adjust plans, and engage in some quick problem-solving.